Information for Owners and FAQ’s

 Equine Medical Solutions provides expert advice to hundreds of veterinary practices every year.
 The advice is based on many years of experience in diagnosing and treating a wide variety of skin diseases and cancers in horses.
 Many of the conditions we see are challenging but we aim to give your horse the best chance of treatment possible.

-AW5 Cream is the new version of AW4-LUDES (sometimes known as Liverpool Cream).
+AW5 Cream (sometimes known as Liverpool Cream) is only available to veterinary surgeons through our referral service.
 This treatment was developed by Professor Derek Knottenbelt to provide a cost effective method of treating Equine Sarcoid.
 The product has been successfully used in thousands of horses worldwide.